 Most directors are aware of the consequences of poor culture, from misconduct in financial institutions through to the debacles where there was a major disconnect between the behaviour that was promised and what was actually delivered in organisations.
 As a result, governments globally are increasingly looking at legislating to make directors liable for company culture, something that further amplifies the need for directors to take culture seriously.

-2021 will sort the wheat from the chaff.
 The challenges organisations face today demand effective, high-performing boards and individual directors.
 Those that are lacking in any one of the five drivers of board effectiveness will struggle and will endanger the future long-term success of the companies they lead.
 During these tumultuous times boards must urgently consider these five factors if they are serious about surviving, thriving and driving growth.

 About the Author - John Harte is the Managing Partner at Integrity Governance and leads a global team that is focused on making boards more effective.
 A boardroom expert working with multinationals and SME’s, he provides practical, impartial advice to directors, business owners and CEO’s to help improve performance.
 He is a regular speaker and thought leader on board effectiveness, practical governance and business disruption.
 John grew up in a family business and his extended family run fifth generation businesses and he has also served as a board member, chairman and adviser to many family firms.
 He also worked within Mars, a globally recognised family business for the best part of a decade.